Hong Kong student protesters consider pulling up stakes

-HONG KONG (Reuters) - One of the main student groups leading pro-democracy protests in Hong Kong said on Thursday it was considering ending more than two months of street demonstrations in the Chinese-controlled city.
+HONG KONG, Dec 4 (Reuters) - One of the main student groups leading pro-democracy protests in Hong Kong said on Thursday it is considering ending more than two months of street protests in the Chinese-controlled city.

-The Hong Kong Federation of Students will decide in the next week whether to call on protesters to pull up stakes despite having failed to achieve their goal of ensuring open nominations in the election for the city’s next leader in 2017.
+The Hong Kong Federation of Students will decide in the next week whether to call on protesters to pull up stakes despite having failed to achieve their goal of ensuring open nominations in the election for city leader in 2017.

 “Some people wish to stay until the last minute and we respect that - but we cannot occupy without meaning,” federation spokeswoman Yvonne Leung told local radio.
 “We will decide within the next week whether to stay or retreat.”